 How the work is done

-- We check the chase or route is ready: the channel must be clean and deep enough.
+- We first check that the chase or route is ready: the channel needs to be clean and deep enough.

-- We place the cable in conduit (if required) and fix it in the chase with clips or plaster.
+- We run the cable in conduit (where needed) and secure it in the chase with clips or plaster.

-- We leave 15–20 cm spare at each back box and junction box.
+- We leave 15–20 cm of spare cable at every back box and junction box.

-- We label each line — noting which cable goes where.
+- We mark each line — so it is clear which cable goes where.

-- We connect at the junction box and at each endpoint (socket, switch, light).
+- We make the connections in the junction box and at each end point (socket, switch, light).

 - We test insulation with a megger and measure circuit resistance.